Open NowBusiness

 What's Funded

-Purchase of eligible workplace health and safety items and higher-level safety controls for New South Wales small businesses, including approved items such as agricultural drones used in primary producing farming operations where eligible conditions are met.
+Purchase of eligible workplace health and safety items listed by SafeWork NSW, including higher-level safety controls and, from 2025, eligible agricultural drones used in primary producing farming operations.Expected Outcomes

-Safer workplaces through the management or elimination of hazards and risks that may cause serious injury, illness or death at work, supported by completion of a SafeWork NSW education activity and purchase of eligible safety items.
+Safer workplaces through the management or elimination of hazards and risks that may cause serious injury, illness or death at work, supported by installation or use of approved safety equipment.Free Eligibility Check

 Answer a few quick questions to find out if you qualify for this grant.
 Takes about 2 minutes.